Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lectures/lecture-js-classes-getters-setters.md

 ```

 ### JS Class challenge problems
-In JavaScript, classes provide a way to create objects and define their structure, including properties (data) and methods (functions).
+Classes provide a way to create objects and define their structure, including properties (data) and methods (functions).
 Classes are a blueprint for creating multiple objects with similar structure.

 **Syntax:**